-How To Pre-Order The Official Guinness Cookbook
+How To Order The Official Guinness Cookbook

 Good news!
-In the meantime it's available for preorders on Amazon.
+It's available on Amazon.

 Thanks for checking out this new cookbook.
 In October we'll take another look at these lovely recipes, and even host a giveaway for one lucky reader to win a copy of this beautiful cookbook.

 Here are some other recipe books you might enjoy...

 Slán agus beannacht,